 using 100% solar power.

-Month of ServiceTo show our appreciation and support for the communities where our beer is sold, we’re partnering with like-minded non-profit organizations to present a month of service projects throughout our distribution footprint.
+Month of ServiceTo show our appreciation and support for the communities we’re proud to serve in, we’re partnering with like-minded non-profit organizations to present a month of service projects throughout our distribution footprint.
 Each non-profit will receive a $2,500 donation to support their efforts, and a limited number of volunteers at each of our partner events will receive a thank-you gift from GLBC.
 To learn more about the Month of Service event in your area and how you can get involved, contact your city’s partner organization from the list below.
 Stay tuned to this page and follow us on social media to see how our family of employees spreads good vibes year-round.

 Because we’re located two miles from the shores of Lake Erie and we produce a product that is over 90% water, we’re committed to protecting this valuable resource in brewery operations.
 While brewing and bottling utilizes a large amount of water, we do our best to reduce and reuse within our bottling and cleaning processes.
-Since 2001, we’ve hosted the Great Lakes Burning River Fest, a beer and music festival with an environmental focus.
-The Fest takes place at the historic Coast Guard Station at the mouth of the Cuyahoga River, which leads into Lake Erie--the source of the same water we use to craft our beers.
-In 2007 the non-profit Burning River Foundation formed as an outgrowth of the fest, and has awarded over $320,000 to local non-profit organizations invested in protecting our freshwater resources.
-It's a true feel-good festival.
+In 2016, we were able to reduce our water usage rate by 9% and we continue to encourage our employees to look for more ways to keep reducing that number.

 Local Foods & Farming